erjosito/azure-networking-lab/README.md

 **Step 2.** If you don’t have a valid Azure subscription, you can create a free Azure subscription in https://azure.microsoft.com/en-us/free.
 If you have received a voucher code for Azure, go to https://www.microsoftazurepass.com/Home/HowTo for instructions on how to redeem it.

-**Step 3.** Open a terminal window.
+**Step 3.** Open a terminal window and log into Azure.
 Here you have different options:

 * If you are using the Azure CLI on Windows, you can press the Windows key in your keyboard, then type `cmd` and hit the Enter key.
 You might want to maximize the command Window so that it fills your desktop.